SaadDAHMANI/sefar/README.md

 - [-] Gaining-Sharing Knowledge Based Algorithm With Adaptive Parameters ([APGSK](https://doi:10.1109/ACCESS.2021.3076091));
 - [-] LSHADE_SPACMA([LSHADE_SPACMA](https://ieeexplore.ieee.org/document/7969307))

-# Important

-**In the current version, binary and parallel optimization are implemented exclusively for the Equilibrium Optimizer (EO) and the Growth Optimizer (GO).
-Soon, these features will be available for the other algorithms as well.**

 ## Binary optimization

 In the current version, binarization is performed using the S-Shape function provided below: